IsNielsen/SimpleTextTools/doc/Plan.md

         *   ...to the next version of Python?
 *   [ ] Make one final commit and push your **completed** Software Development Plan to GitLab.
 *   [ ] Respond to the **Assignment Reflection Survey** on Canvas.

+-   I needed to spend more time on cut and paste.
+I rushed those because I was running out of time, and that caused me to not quite understand all of it.
+    - I was very much an "itchy reader" from the reading.
+I got the code I needed and left.
+    - Because of this my documentation for these 2 programs are lacking and hard to understand.
+    - However, because of how error handling was designed, bugs should still be easy to find the cause in a few months.
+    -
+-   I feel like *most* of my documentation should make sense to others, but I understand even my rough english.
+-   Unless anything drastic happens to python, this should stay viable code after upgrades.
+    - I didnt import any extra libriaries other than what was needed.
+So as long as python stays reletivly similar, it should be fine.
+    -